superwificlub/superwifi.club/docs/dotfiles.md

 ## Install dotfiles to `/etc/skel`

+:boom: Be sure you read [`dotfiles.sh`](../scripts/dotfiles.sh) and understand what it's doing to your machine.

 We'll be installing these to `/etc/skel` as they'll become the default dotfiles each new user is created with:

     ssh root@superwifi.club